 Camilla is a somewhat small city located in the state of Georgia.
 With a population of 5,089 people and two constituent neighborhoods, Camilla is the 137th largest community in Georgia.

-The percentage of adults in Camilla who are college-educated is close to the national average for all communities of 21.84%: 20.17% of the adults in Camilla have a bachelor's degree or advanced degree.
+In terms of college education, Camilla is nearly on par with the US average for all cities of 21.84%: 19.37% of adults 25 and older in Camilla have a bachelor's degree or advanced degree.

 Camilla is a very ethnically-diverse city.
 The people who call Camilla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camilla residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Camilla include Irish, African, Scots-Irish, and German.